p4tm4c/InfosecNotes/README.md

 # InfosecNotes

-This is my collection of notes used for penetration testing labs and practice.
+This is my collection of notes for penetration testing practice.